DxO PureRAW 2 verdict

 Is it worth the money?

 I haven’t tried every RAW-capable photo editor on the market to make sure it can read DxO’s Linear DNGs, but every one I’ve tried so far is fine with them.
-And the fact is, PureRAW delivers better RAW files and better processed RAW results than any of these other programs – sometimes by a margin so small you might not worry about it, true, but sometimes by a margin so large that you just can’t ignore it.
+And the fact is, PureRAW delivers better RAW files and better processed RAW results than any of these other programs – sometimes by a margin so small you might not worry about it, true, but sometimes by a margin so large that it can change your mind about past images you previously thought were unusable.

 There is a free trial, though, so you can decide for yourself whether you can get along with the processing time and those bigger Linear DNG files and – in particular – whether you think the quality improvement is worth it.
 I certainly do.